 That fear doesn’t always show up loud and obvious.
 Sometimes, it just looks like silence.
 Or slow fades.
 Or that awkward shift in energy that feels like betrayal right when you’re craving support the most.

-🚀But your friends aren’t villains—they’re just people, stumbling through a complicated situation with their own unspoken wounds.
+🚀Remember: your friends aren’t villains, they’re just people, stumbling through a complicated situation with their own unspoken wounds.

-When you realize fear is at the heart of why friendships fail after divorce, it gets easier to move with compassion instead of resentment.
+When you realize fear is at the heart of why friends dissappear after divorce, it gets easier to move on with compassion instead of resentment.
 You can make a place for honest conversations, gently express what you need, and invite relationships without pressure.

-Losing a friend during such a vulnerable time can be incredibly painful.
+Losing a friend during divorce at such a vulnerable time can be incredibly painful.
 Here are some ways to cope:

 🚀Take comfort in the fact that this doesn’t reflect your worth as a person, and that genuine friendships, built on strong foundations of understanding and respect, will endure.